Admission Process for PGP Batch 2026-28

 1. Only those Phase-2 shortlisted candidates who have submitted the personal interview consent form by the due date will be considered for the personal interview stage in Phase-3 as described in points 18 and 19 below.

-1. Candidates who are not shortlisted and interviewed by any of the IIMs at Bangalore, Kozhikode, Lucknow, or Indore (only for their PGP/PGPM programs) will be required to appear for a personal interview at IIMV.
+1. Candidates who are not shortlisted by any of the IIMs at Bangalore, Kozhikode, Lucknow, Indore (only for their PGP/PGPM programs) will be required to appear for the personal interview of IIM Visakhapatnam.

-1. The Personal Interview score (weight=48), after standardization across multiple parameters, will be added to the following scores to arrive at the final aggregate score:
+1. The Personal Interview score, after standardization across multiple parameters, the final aggregate score will be prepared by using following parameters:

 1. PI Score (weight=48)